 New competitors get comparable results from data compiled from various industry sources.
 The data comes from private organizations to government agencies.

-Here are four cheap Carfax alternatives for completely free VIN check:
+Here are four cheap Carfax alternatives for absolutely free car history report VIN check:

 1. NICB – National Insurance Crime Bureau